top of page

 Osteria Libenter

-One final recommendation for a cool spot to eat or just have a drink is Osteria Libenter on Piazza Concordia, located at the back of Piazza delle Erbe.
+We also like Osteria Libenter on Piazza Concordia, located at the back of Piazza delle Erbe.
 One of the benefits of staying in a small city is that you can walk to any number of dinner spots in minutes.
 Libenter is a modern bistro and attracts a younger, more hipster crowd - definitely the place to go to see and to be seen.
 Again the location is fabulous, if you can get an outdoor table, with a back drop of the Rotonda di San Lorenzo on one side and the Palazzo on the other.
-We weren't especially hungry so were very happy to see that their food menu is essentially a series of tapas dishes - exactly what I wanted on that particular evening.
-I asked the waitress about their sizes and she said "small" so we ordered five between us.
-Let me assure you that they were far from small.
-The five plates could barely fit on our table.
-We only managed to eat about half of it so we definitely would've had enough in three.
-Take this from someone who has a rather large appetite.

 *Palazzo Te

 Located about a kilometre from the historic centre, this Renaissance villa was designed and executed by artist and architect Giulio Romano from 1525-35 and is an absolute masterpiece in every way.
-Famous for its elaborately frescoed rooms, this was commissioned as a place of leisure for Duke Federico II Gonzaga, and by leisure you can read a place for him to entertain his mistress.
+Famous for its elaborately frescoed rooms, this was commissioned as a place of leisure for Duke Federico II Gonzaga, and by leisure, read a place for him to entertain his mistress.
 One of the things that struck me was the sharp contrast between the exterior of the building which is so refined and elegant, the epitome of classical symmetry, and the wild and dramatically decorated interior rooms.
 There is such a sense of calm when you come through the entrance gate to the interior courtyard and garden - despite being located so close to the city, it is such a still and tranquil place.

-One of my favourites was the Hall of the Horses with its almost life-sized animals which appear to stand out in 3-D from the landscapes against which which they are painted.
+One of my favourites is the Hall of the Horses with its almost life-sized animals which appear to stand out in 3-D from the landscapes against which which they are painted.
 The Gonzaga family were breeders and loved horses so these are actual portraits of their favourite ones.
-I loved the illusionism he employs here: the horses seem to be standing on the lintels of the doors and on the painted cornice that runs around the walls.
+I love the illusionism he employs: the horses seem to be standing on the lintels of the doors and on the painted cornice that runs around the walls.
 The line between what is real and what is painted is blurred until you walk closer.
 You realise that pillars and columns which look 3-D from a distance are in fact painted, as are the niches containing sculptural figures of gods and busts of important men and women in Gonzagan history.

 In contrast to the tranquil beauty of that room is the Chamber of Cupid and Psyche, a room of the most sumptuous decoration featuring a series of mythological stories on every square inch of the upper levels of the room, even on the ceiling.
 All extremes of emotions are represented here: jealousy, rage, love, passion - it's high-drama on show and some of the scenes are outright erotic.
 The story ends happily on the bottom register with the marital banquet in full swing.